 - Write a case study.
 It’s best to promote your relationship with a client that you work with long term so that the content never dates.

-- Write strategies for common problems.
+- Write solutions for common problems.
 Saving money, losing weight, switching jobs and balancing business budgets are all great topics.

 - Write about product or service features in detail.
 This can help to reinforce those valuable long tail keywords.

-- Reveal the way you work and your strategy for being productive.
+- Write about the way you work and your strategy for being productive.
 Many businesses stall because people lose momentum, so motivational blogs can help draw traffic from a wide audience.

 - Write about other timeless content that might be useful to your readers.
 Cookbooks and reference books are good examples.